 Setting up an IDE for RevBayes

-The easiest way to get started developing in RevBayes is to use an IDE such as XCode or Eclipse.
-You can also use your favorite text editor (e.g. vim or emacs).
+One easy way to get started developing in RevBayes is to use an IDE (“Integrated Development Environment”) such as VSCode or QT Creator.
+IDEs are nice because they combine many features such as editing, debugging, compiling, and searching into a single graphical interface.
 This page will provide some helpful tips on how to set up these development enviroments.
-See the Download page for instructions on how to obtain the source code.

 Setting up Visual Studio Code for RevBayes development